quiltingcode/disneysidekicks/README.md

 ![Colour Palette image](assets/readmeimages/topography.PNG)

-From this 'princess' colour scheme, I chose to style the background and game area container with a combination of the #a4def9 and the #c59fc9 tones, which looked nice, and to me represent a combination of a classic 'Cinderella' tone with a more modern background 'Rapunzel' tone.
+From this 'princess' colour scheme, I chose to style the background and game area container with a combination of the #a4def9 and the #c59fc9 tones, which looked nice, and to me represented a combination of a classic 'Cinderella' tone with a more modern background 'Rapunzel' tone.

 When I took a step back and looked at these through the [Am I Responsive](https://ui.dev/amiresponsive) Mockup website, I still thought it looked a bit plain.